 What Is a GMT Watch and How Do You Use It?

 As far as watch complications go, a lot of them are reminders of earlier times.
-They were seen as novelties at the time but they’ve since become obsolete.
-Some of them are even completely pointless (I’m looking at you, moon phase).
+They were seen as novelties at the time, but they’ve since become obsolete.
+Some of them are even entirely pointless (I’m looking at you, moon phase).

 Watchmakers still use them because they’ve become part of the design.